 Social engagement today

-The monastery’s largest social project is the association “A Home for Street Children”, founded in support of the activities of Concordia, but in addition, projects in India, Peru, Honduras, Ethiopia, Southern Sudan and Afghanistan are also supported.
-Rather than merely financing organisations, the monastery helps them implement specific projects: in Asia, the monastery supports a centre for social activities and education, including a children’s home in Bangalore, India, and a kindergarten and social centre in Afghanistan.
-In Africa, the monastery co-financed three ophthalmic clinics for Light for the World in Gondar, Wolayata and Soddo in Ethiopia and one in Marpoudit in South Sudan.
-In Latin America, the monastery supported two projects of the Protestant “Kindernothilfe”, an NGO supporting children in need.
+The abbey’s largest social project is the association “A Home for Street Children”, founded in support of the activities of Concordia, but in addition, projects in India, Peru, Honduras, Ethiopia, Southern Sudan and Afghanistan are also supported.
+Rather than merely financing organizations, the abbey helps them implement specific projects: in Asia, the abbey supports a centre for social activities and education, including a children’s home in Bangalore, India, and a kindergarten and social centre in Afghanistan.
+In Africa, the abbey co-financed three ophthalmic clinics for Light for the World in Gondar, Wolayata and Soddo in Ethiopia and one in Marpoudit in South Sudan.
+In Latin America, the abbey supported two projects of the Protestant “Kindernothilfe”, an NGO supporting children in need.
 In Ica, Peru, houses were built for ten families whose homes had been destroyed by an earthquake and who had had to spend months living under plastic sheeting.
-And in Tegucigalpa, Honduras, the financial support provided by the monastery helps to organise legal aid for street children to protect them from being at the mercy of those who find them.
+And in Tegucigalpa, Honduras, the financial support provided by the abbey helps to organize legal aid for street children to protect them from being at the mercy of those who find them.
 In late June 2008, it was publicly announced that Manuel Capellin, Director of “Casa Alianza”, a partner organisation of Kindernothilfe in Honduras, would (among others) receive the US Government Trafficking in Persons Hero Award for standing up against modern-day slavery.

 In Austria, too, the abbey repeatedly implemented relief measures, especially for the victims of the floods in 2002, 2005, 2006, 2009 and 2013.